haseres1/bounce_rate_user_engagement_analysis/README.md

 # Project Objective and Introduction

-In this, I analyze the user engagement dataset to gain insights into user engagement and identify factors that contribute to a high or low bounce rate.
+In this project, I analyze the user engagement dataset to gain insights into user engagement and identify factors that contribute to a high or low bounce rate.
 Also, to make informed decision-making processes aimed at enhancing user experience, optimizing user behavior and preferences, and improving customer retention rates.

 # Importing Essential Python Libraries and Datasets